dustinfant/Threat-Intel-Feed/README.md

 ⚡ A Python Flask web dashboard that aggregates and displays the latest cybersecurity news from multiple RSS feeds.
-   Quickly see titles, summaries, and publication dates of top threat intelligence sources.
+   Quickly see titles, summaries, IOCs, and publication dates of top threat intelligence sources.

 ────────────────────────────────────────────────────────────